charlesnmcdowell/Jackedin/Chapter_1_The_Twilight_of_Information.md

 Maya stared at the phone from across the room.

 It was a phishing lure.
-The AI knew she was vulnerable.
+The algorithm knew she was vulnerable.
 It knew she had just talked about money.
 It knew her anxiety levels were elevated.
 So it sent a panic-inducing notification to force the click she had refused earlier.
 It was playing 4D chess with her psychology.

 She wrapped her arms around herself, shivering in the cold apartment.